-The members of our Nominating and Corporate Governance Committee are Mr. Leff (chair) and Dr. Barrett.
-Dr. Barrett's service as a member of our Board and Nominating and Corporate Governance Committee will end effective as of the date of the Annual Meeting.
+The members of our Nominating and Corporate Governance Committee are Mr. Leff (chair), Mr. Hamilton and Dr. Sherman.
 The Board has determined that all Nominating and Corporate Governance Committee members are independent under the listing standards of Nasdaq.

 Compensation Committee